Solar-Gators/DistributedBMS/README.md

 - **Fleet Management**: Tracks multiple BMS modules
 - **UART Communication**: Interfaces with main controller
 - **CAN Bus Management**: Handles multiple CAN nodes

+### Primary Board Features
+- **Core BMS functality**: Decides weather to open or close contactors based on battery data
+- **Fan Speed Control**: Controls the speed of up to 4 battery fans
+- **CAN Flexible Data Rate Comms**: Handles CAN communication with the rest of the car
+- **USB comms**: Provides detailed data over USB for debugging
+- **Power Managment**: provides power managment for all axuilary devices on the solar car

 ## Hardware Requirements